 Previously, VDI’s high-performance requirements made it challenging to deploy on legacy systems.
-But with the rise in enterprise adoption of hyperconverged infrastructure (HCI)—a software-defined, unified system that combines all the elements of a traditional data center (storage, network, server and hypervisor in a single consolidated purpose-built system)—businesses can now enjoy scalability, high availability and high performance at a lower cost.
+But with the rise in enterprise adoption of hhyperconvergedhyper converged infrastructure (HCI)—a software-defined, unified system that combines all the elements of a traditional data center (storage, network, server, and hypervisor in a single consolidated purpose-built system)—businesses can now enjoy scalability, high availability, and high performance at a lower cost.

-But what do businesses need in order to guarantee that their VDI implementation goes off without a hitch?
+But what do businesses need in order toto guarantee that their VDI implementation goes off without a hitch?
 Consider the following benefits and essentials for VMware VDI deployment.

 Benefits of VDI

 At the onset of the pandemic, a high volume of users required remote access to carry out their jobs while working from home.
 On the other hand, organizations needed to ensure that enterprise IT security would not be jeopardized as employees took corporate devices and connected them to their home networks.

 Organizations with a VDI solution in place instantly witnessed the value of two key benefits of VDI: remote access and security.
 VDI users can connect to their virtual desktop environment from any location or device, making it easy for employees to access all of their files and applications and work remotely from anywhere in the world.
 Additionally, data lives on the server rather than the end client device in a VDI environment, which protects corporate data if an endpoint device is ever stolen or compromised.